ProtoMIL: Multiple Instance Learning with Prototypical Parts for Whole-Slide Image Classification: Introduction

 \section{Introduction}

 A typical supervised learning scenario assumes that each data point has a separate label.
-However, in many real-life applications, only one label is assigned to a set (bag) of instances due to the laborious and expensive process of instance labeling.
-This kind of problem, called Multiple Instance Learning (MIL)~\cite{dietterich1997solving}, assumes that an entire bag is described by only one label that corresponds to unspecified instances of this bag~\cite{foulds2010review}.

-Multiple instance learning is recently observed in many real-life problems, like in the field of medical image analysis, where datasets usually contain weakly-labeled images of vast resolution~\cite{carbonneau2018multiple,quellec2017multiple}.
-Notable, examples includ, but are not limited to: whole slide-image classification of biopsies ~\cite{campanella2019clinical,campanella2018terabyte,ilse2020deep,yoshida2018automated}, the diabetic retinopathy screening~\cite{quellec2012multiple,rani2016multiple}, bacteria clones identification using microscopy images~\cite{borowa2020classifying}, or identify conformers responsible for molecule activity in drug design~\cite{straehle2014multiple,zhao2013drug}.
+However, in Whole Slide Image (WSI) classification, only one label is usually assigned to a gigapixel image due to the laborious and expensive labeling.
+Because of the hardware limitations, the direct application of supervised deep learning methods to WSI two highest magnification is impossible.
+That is why recent approaches~\cite{li2021dual} divide the WSI into smaller patches (instances) and process them separately to obtain their representations.
+Such representations form a bag of instances associated with only one label, and it is unspecified which instances are responsible for this label~\cite{foulds2010review}.
+This kind of problem, called Multiple Instance Learning (MIL)~\cite{dietterich1997solving}, appears in many medical problems, such as the diabetic retinopathy screening~\cite{quellec2012multiple,rani2016multiple}, bacteria clones identification using microscopy images~\cite{borowa2020classifying}, or identifying conformers responsible for molecule activity in drug design~\cite{straehle2014multiple,zhao2013drug}.

 In recent years, with the rapid development of deep learning, MIL is combined with many neural network-based models~\cite{feng2017deep,ilse2018attention,li2021dual,lu2021data,rymarczyk2021kernel,shao2021transmil,shi2020loss,tu2019multiple,wang2018revisiting,yan2018deep}.
 Many of them embed all instances of the bag using a convolutional block of a deep network and then aggregate those embeddings.
-Moreover, some aggregation methods specify the most important instances that are presented to the user as prediction interpretation~\cite{ilse2018attention,li2021dual,lu2021data,rymarczyk2021kernel,shi2020loss}, as shown in the upper part of Figure~\ref{fig:overview}.
+Moreover, some aggregation methods specify the most important instances that are presented to the user as prediction interpretation~\cite{ilse2018attention,li2021dual,lu2021data,rymarczyk2021kernel,shi2020loss}.
 However, those methods usually only exhibit instances crucial for the prediction and do not indicate the cause of their importance.
 Naturally, there were attempts to further explain the MIL models~\cite{barnett2021iaia,borowa2020classifying,li2021multi}, but overall, they usually introduce additional bias into the explanation~\cite{rudin2019stop} or require additional input~\cite{li2021multi}.